m-labs/artiq/doc/manual/installing.rst

       buildInputs = [
         (pkgs.python3.withPackages(ps: [
           # List desired Python packages here.
+          m-labs.artiq
           # The board packages are also "Python" packages.
 You only need a board
-          # package if you intend to reflash that board.
+          # package if you intend to reflash that board (those packages contain
-          m-labs.artiq
+          # only board firmware).
           m-labs.artiq-board-kc705-nist_clock
           sinara.artiq-board-kasli-wipm
           # from the NixOS package collection: